Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 1. You MUST NOT connect to backend endpoints you don't control using `synchronize()`.
 WatermelonDB assumes pullChanges/pushChanges are friendly and correct and does not guarantee secure behavior if data returned is malformed.
 2. You SHOULD NOT call `synchronize()` while synchronization is already in progress (it will safely abort)
-3. You MUST NOT reset local database while synchronization is in progress (push to server will be safely aborted, but state of the local database may be compromised)
+3. You MUST NOT reset local database while synchronization is in progress (push to server will be safely aborted, but consistency of the local database may be compromised)
 4. You SHOULD wrap `synchronize()` in a "retry once" block - if sync fails, try again once.
 This will resolve push failures due to server-side conflicts by pulling once again before pushing.
 5. You can use `database.withChangesForTables` to detect when local changes occured to call sync.
 If you do this, you should debounce (or throttle) this signal to avoid calling `synchronize()` too often.